rorlich/LongTextView/README.md

 LongTextView
 ============

-Simple UIView containes scroll view and page control.
+Simple UIView contains scroll view and page control.

-The view take a single long string and split the text to sections.
+The view takes a single long string and split the text to sections.